ImperialCollegeLondon/coli-whole-cell-coarse-grained-model/README.md

 ### Figure 1

-Predictions of proteome allocation data for the best fit model parameterization.
+Predictions of proteome allocation data for the best fit model parameterisation.

 The data used for the fit is the ribosomal fraction data from `Scott et al.` for a two-dimensional growth modulation: nutrient quality and chloramphenicol-mediated translation inhibition.